ArnaudoAnnA/SE_team3_thesis_management/retrospectives/Retrospective4.md

 - What caused your errors in estimation (if any)?

-  1. There were some bugs that were scared about not finding a solution in few time, so that we overstimated some tasks.
+  1. There were some bugs that we were scared about not finding a solution in few time, so that we overstimated some tasks.
 By the way, we reinvested the extra-time by managing some technical debt.

   2. There were some misunderstanding inside the team about how to design features, so that some of them had to been